OSHA News Release - (Archived) Table of Contents|

 - failure to make medical surveillance available for employees exposed to high levels of MC;

 - failure to provide appropriate information and training to employees exposed to MC; failure to communicate to employees exposed to MC the potential hazardous effects of the chemical, including: cancer, cardiac effects, central nervous system effects, liver effects, and skin and eye irritation.

-Seven alleged other-than-serious violations, one of which includes a proposed penalty
+Seven alleged other-than-serious violations, one of which includes a proposed penalty of $1,800, for:

 - failure to properly complete the required log and summary of occupational injuries and illnesses;

 - failure to certify as true and complete the required annual summary of occupational injuries and illnesses;